aasmal97/deploy-static-app-to-aws/README.md

 If you are using `create-react-app` to create and package your react application, then there is no need to read further as `create-react-app` builds the react app files in its proper configuration.
 However, if you are using your own custom packaging scripts, ensure that the following requirements are met.
 - Your build script can be called by using `npm run build`
 - Your build script outputs a folder named `build` where the react app's files are compiled to.
-- Note: All files in your `build` folder will be uploaded to you s3 bucket.
+- Note: All files in your `build` folder will be uploaded to your s3 bucket.